 It is important to note that externally signing a UBL document with a detached signature imposes no requirements on the UBL document itself.
 Such a signature, in any kind of signature container, can digitally sign the content of a UBL document regardless of whether this is reflected in the document.

-If a user knows the document will have a detached conforming IETF/W3C XML digital signature, the user MAY choose to signal in their UBL document that it is so signed.
+Before a detached signature conforming IETF/W3C XML digital signature is generated, the user MAY choose to signal in their UBL document that it is so signed.
 The URI value urn:oasis:names:specification:ubl:dsig:detached is reserved to indicate that the detached signature is an IETF/W3C XML digital signature.
 The URI urn:oasis:names:specification:ubl:dsig:detached:xades MAY be used as a value to signal when XAdES is in use.
 The value is used in the <cbc:SignatureMethod> child of <cac:Signature>.

 If the location of the digital signature is known, the user MAY choose to indicate the location in a <cbc:URI> child element of a <cac:ExternalReference> child element of a <cac:DigitalSignatureAttachment> element.